-netic characteristics play key roles in the feasibility and success of a kidney transplant.
-The first is the ABO blood-type: There are four blood types A, B, AB and O. Absent other complications, type O kidneys can be transplanted into any patient; type A or type B kidneys can be transplanted into same type or type AB patients; and type AB kidneys can only be transplanted into type AB patients.
+End Stage Renal Disease (ESRD) is a fatal disease unless treated with dialysis or kidney transplantation.
+Transplantation is the preferred treatment.
+Two genetic characteristics play key roles in the feasibility and success of a kidney transplant.
+The first is the ABO blood-type: There are four blood types: A, B, AB, and O. Absent other complications, type O kidneys can be transplanted into any patient; type A or type B kidneys can be transplanted into same type or type AB patients; and type AB kidneys can only be transplanted into type AB patients.
 (So type O patients can only receive type O kidneys.)
 The second genetic characteristic is tissue type, also known as HLA type: HLA type is a combination of six proteins.
-As the HLA mismatch between the donor and the recipient increases, the likelihood of graft (i.e. transplanted organ) survival decreases (Opelz [1997]).
-HLA plays another key role in transplantation through the pre-transplant "crossmatch" test.
+As the HLA mismatch between the donor and the recipient increases, the likelihood of graft (i.e., transplanted organ) survival decreases [Opelz 1997].
+HLA plays another key role in transplantation through the pretransplant "crossmatch" test.
 Prior to transplantation, the potential recipient is tested for the presence of preformed antibodies against HLA in the donor kidney.
 The presence of antibodies, called a positive crossmatch, effectively rules out transplantation.

-When a cadaveric kidney becomes available for transplantation, the priority of each patient on the waiting list is determined by a point system based on factors including the blood-type, HLA antigen-match, time spent on the waiting list, the region the kidney is harvested, etc. and the kidney is offered to the patient with the highest priority.
+When a cadaveric kidney becomes available for transplantation, the priority of each patient on the waiting list is determined by a point system based on factors including the blood type, HLA antigen-match, time spent on the waiting list, the region the kidney is harvested, etc. and the kidney is offered to the patient with the highest priority.
 If that patient declines, the kidney is offered to the patient with the next highest priority, and so on.
 Living donor kidney grafts have superior survival rates (and their availability can also avoid the long waiting time for a cadaver kidney).
-However potential living donors can be eliminated from consideration due to incompatibility of the potential donor kidney with the intended recipient.
+However, potential living donors can be eliminated from consideration due to incompatibility of the potential donor kidney with the intended recipient.